 - We nurture the development of students as artists and as individuals, through services which meet their academic, personal, and social needs.

 - We embrace new technologies as opportunities to advance the creative potentials of our disciplines, and we promote innovative and responsible uses of technology in the realization of artistic concepts.

-- We recognize that artists and individuals educate themselves over a lifetime and are dedicated to serving that need.
+- We support life-long learning and are dedicated to serving that need.

 Sarah Lubin, MFA '10Painting